pkcoff/OFI-BGQ-BuildEnv/README.md

     --with-bgq-progress=auto

+Additionally, the capatbiliy setting needs to be correctly toggled for manual/auto progress mode at compile time.
+The default is manual, so to build in auto progress mode change this line in mpi/mpich/src/mpid/ch4/netmod/ofi/ofi_capability_sets.h:

+#define MPIDI_OFI_ENABLE_DATA_AUTO_PROGRESS_BGQ MPIDI_OFI_OFF

+to this:

+#define MPIDI_OFI_ENABLE_DATA_AUTO_PROGRESS_BGQ MPIDI_OFI_ON

+and then change it back to again build in manual mode.

 Both the basic and scalable mr modes are supported.
 The default is now basic as it allows for MPI_Put hardware accleration.
 To build in scalable mode change this in the simple_configure: